zwilliam12/rx-pharmacy-locator/README.md

 ------TO RUN THE PROGRAM------

-Prerequisites: Java jdk is installed and properly set in the user's PATH variable.
+Prerequisites: Latest java jdk is installed and properly set in the user's PATH variable.

 Steps:
 1. Download the rx-pharmacy-locator project (https://github.com/zwilliam12/rx-pharmacy-locator/archive/main.zip).